httpwg/http-extensions/draft-ietf-httpbis-cache-header.md

 When adding a value to the Cache-Status header field, caches SHOULD preserve the existing field value, to allow debugging of the entire chain of caches handling the request.

-Each List member identifies the cache that inserted it, and this identifier MUST be a String ({{Section 3.3.3 of STRUCTURED-FIELDS}}) or Token ({{Section 3.3.4 of STRUCTURED-FIELDS}}).
+Each List member identifies the cache that inserted it, and this identifier MUST be a String or Token.
 Depending on the deployment, this might be a product or service name (e.g., "ExampleCache" or "Example CDN"), a hostname ("cache-3.example.com"), an IP address, or a generated string.

 Each member of the list can have parameters that describe that cache's handling of the request.
 While these parameters are OPTIONAL, caches are encouraged to provide as much information as possible.